(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 Best.
 Decision.
 Ever.

 (FYI the whole money lost thing doesn’t really have to be a BIG WORST either – for me it was, because I bought an $800 blogging course at the same time.
 You can easily start blogging without investing that kind of money, although I would eventually take a course of some sort.
-You can get started for $3.95 / month through this link with siteground!
+You can get started for less than $4/ month.
 Even with your domain name and privacy protection, we are talking about an investment of less than 75$.)

 I owe so much to blogging – and if you’re starting your own blog I wish you all the best on your blogging journey!